rancher/terraform-local-rke2-config/README.md

 # Terraform Local RKE2 Config

+WARNING!
+Alpha release, this module is not ready yet.

 This module uses the `hashicorp/local` provider to build a `config.yaml` which can control RKE2.

 This is an "Independent" module, please see [terraform.md](./terraform.md) for more information.